theopmw/Top-Spots-London/TESTING.md

 * As a first time user, I want to easily understand how to navigate the site in order to find what I need efficiently.
     * The use of the site is intuitive and the brief information given in the Information Box provodes all the information needed to use the site.
     * The navigation bar situated in the header, beneath the site logo is clear, intuitive and easy to understand.
+* As a first time user, I want to be able to easily interact with the map to find out information about a venue.
+    * When as a user clicks a marker, the info box is launched providing information about the chosen venue.
+    * When a user clicks another marker, the previous venue information is replaced by the information on the new venue.

 ### Returning User Goals